 Arthritis pain in knees is one of the most common knee problems.
 Arthritis is the leading cause of disability in the US, and affects millions of people worldwide.

 "Arthritis" simply means "inflammation of the joint".
 It is characterised by changes in the bones and cartilage in the knee joint.
 There are two different types caused by either "wear and tear" (osteoarthritis) or inflammation (Rheumatoid Arthritis).
+Knee arthritis may affect the tibiofemoral joint (knee joint) or the patellofemoral joint (kneecap joint)

-Here we will start by looking at what is actually going on in the knee with arthritis and the two different types.
+Here we will start by looking at what is actually going on in the knee with arthritis and the different types.
 Then as you continue through the arthritis pain in knee section you will find lots of information such as the causes, symptoms, stages and treatment options including exercises, injections, braces and natural remedies.

 The knee joint is made up of three bones, the femur (thigh), tibia (shin) and patella (kneecap).
 The ends of the bones are covered by thick layers of cartilage.
 Cartilage is a thick, spongy material that lines the joint providing lubrication and cushioning, which allows the knee to move smoothly and painlessly.
 It also works as a shock absorber and ensures that the forces going through the knee during daily activities are spread evenly throughout the joint.